ErFlipao/khicad/README.md

  **`chmod +x ./khicad`**

-Execute the script and enter the full url of the album you want to download hosted on [KHInsider](https://downloads.khinsider.com/), the Album name, which will be the folder in the `albumdir`, and select the song format `(mp3/flac)`
+Execute the script using the `-u` flag for the full url of the album you want to download hosted on [KHInsider](https://downloads.khinsider.com/), the `-n` flag for the Album name, which will be the folder in the `albumdir`, and the `-f` flag for the song format.

 And you are good to go, enjoy!